Movie Review: Rebirth (Youkame no Semi) (2011)

 At first I didn't know what to expect from Rebirth (Youkame no Semi aka "The Cicada's Eighth Day"), even knowing about the success it had been in Japan, the plot didn't interest me much... so, I was impressed by how good it was.
 Based on author Mitsuyo Kakuta's novel and directed by Izuru Narushima, the film was a success in Japan and won 11 awards at the 35th Japan Academy Prize including Best Picture, Best Director, Best Starring Actress, Best Supporting Actress, and Best Script.

-(right) Unable to adapt with her family thinking her real mother is Kiwako, Erina runs away from home.
+Comparing the scenes: (left) Kiwako (Hiromi Nagasaku) running away with the baby in her arms. (right) Unable to adapt with her family thinking her real mother is Kiwako, Erina runs away from home. |

 The movie tells the story about a woman named Kiwako (Hiromi Nagasaku) that after having an abortion and being unable to have children abducts the newborn baby of the man who she was having an affair with.
 For four years she raises the child as her own until she is finally arrested.
 The then 4 year old girl named Erina goes back to her biological parents, however she is unable to adapt with her real family thinking her mother is Kiwako.